socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch7/interactive-review.md

 ---
-title: "Interactive Review: Chapter 7"
+title: "Visual Summary"
-description: "An interactive infographic and clinical review for Chapter 7: Nutrition and Nutraceuticals."
+description: "A visual summary and clinical review for Chapter 7: Nutrition and Nutraceuticals."
 weight: 72
 showBreadcrumbs: true
 showReadingTime: true